Treasures from the William H. Gross Collection

 Museum: Postal Museum

-Location: Atrium, Street Level
+Location: Atrium, Lower Level

 In honor of National Stamp Collecting Month, the museum features three great stamp rarities on loan from William H. Gross, founder of PIMCO: a block of four 1918 "Inverted Jennys"; a cover from the Pony Express Service; and a cover featuring the 10-cent George Washington stamp, dated July 2, 1847.